This article was updated on 01/21/19. Happy Martin Luther King Day!

-There are two basic types of solar water heater systems: active systems that are equipped with controls and circulating pumps, and passive systems that do use them.
-One of the best times to think about installing this energy-efficient alternative is during a kitchen remodeling project or a bathroom makeover.
+There are two basic types of solar water heater systems: active systems which are equipped with controls and circulating pumps, and passive systems that are not so equipped.
+One of the best times to think about installing this energy-efficient alternative is when doing a kitchen remodeling project or a general remodel project.

 Heating Water with Solar Energy Isnt Overly Complex

 What places these systems in the green building arena?
-Similar to residential solar panels, they utilize radiant energy from the sun, which is free and renewable!
+Similar to residential solar panels, they use radiant energy from the sun, which is free and renewable!

 The fundamental system is composed of 1 or 2 insulated storage tanks plus a solar collector.
 The collectors job is to receive the energy.
 There are different types; here are some or the popular ones:

-- Integral Collector-Storage.
+Integral Collector-Storage.
 This type is a collection of either black tubes or tanks sheathed in a glazed, insulated box.
-These may be referred to as batch or ICS systems.
-The function of the integral collector-storage is to preheat unheated water.
+You may hear them called batch or ICS systems.
+The function of the integral collector-storage is to preheat cooler water.

 This flows on to a conventional-type tank heater or to a more efficient natural gas or electric on-demand water heater.

-- Evacuated-Tube Solar Collectors.
+Evacuated-Tube Solar Collectors.
 This collector takes advantage of parallel rows of clear glass tubes.
-More commonly encountered in larger commercial systems, they are also used in private residences as well.
+More commonly encountered in larger commercial systems, they are also used in private homes as well.

 On the interior of each glass tube is a metal absorber tube equipped with a fin.